 Día de la abolición de la esclavitud

 Freedom is a very big deal no matter where you are, but the day has a special meaning for Puerto Ricans.
-That’s because Puerto Rico was colonized by Christopher Columbus in 1493 and the United States in 1898 and have not been free since.
+That’s because Puerto Rico was colonized by the evil Christopher Columbus in 1493.
+After endless struggle, Puerto Rico almost got free, but the Americans came in 1898.
 That’s why you hear complaints about being the last colony.
+It’s true.

 Puerto Rico Emancipation Day

-Like everything around slavery, this wasn’t a clean or fair deal.
+Like everything regarding slavery, this wasn’t a clean or fair deal.

 Slaves had to keep working for their owners for three more years, and owners were compensated 100 pesos for each slave.
 Can you believe that?
-The slavers were compensated, but not the slaves.
+The slavers were compensated, but not the enslaved people.
 Wow!